atbcb/usab-uswds/_ada-guides/chapter-3-clear-floor-or-ground-space-and-turning-space.md

 ---
 This guide explains requirements in the [ADA Standards]({{ site.baseurl }}/ada/) for clear floor or ground space and turning space.
 Clearances are required at accessible elements, fixtures, and controls so that people with disabilities, including those who use wheelchairs, can approach and use them.
 The standards also address maneuvering space for wheelchair turning.
 Provisions throughout the standards reference these basic "building block" requirements.
+{% include sr-dimension-markings.html %}

 ### Clear Floor or Ground Space